Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: Assessing the impact of unequal noise and foreground modeling

 In this section, we present the result of our new analyses based on the more complex noise and foreground models discussed in Sec.~\ref{sec:power_spectra}.
 In the examples below, we adopted the log-normal bump model (see Eq.~\eqref{eq:log-normal_bump}) as a proxy for the cosmological signal.
 The reason for the choice of this template is twofold.
 Firstly, it describes an increase in the SGWB power only over a limited range of frequencies, as it might have been caused by a number of cosmological mechanisms~\cite{Braglia:2024kpo} active only at those frequencies (for instance, a sudden episode of particle production during inflation, leaving a marked signal only at the scales that left the horizon at that moment).
 Therefore, analyses with this template can provide generic suggestions for scenarios that source GWs in a finite time and predict a peaked spectrum.
 Secondly, despite its simplicity, this template suffices to highlight the impact of unequal noise amplitudes and more elaborate foregrounds in measuring the template parameters.

 Following Ref.~\cite{Braglia:2024kpo}, we hereafter assume the log-uniform priors for those signal parameters as $h^2\Omega_* \in [10^{-30}, 10^{-5}], \rho \in [10^{-2},10], f_* \in [10^{-5},10^{-1}]$Hz.
 On the other hand, similarly to Refs.~\cite{Flauger:2020qyi,Caprini:2024hue,Blanco-Pillado:2024aca,Braglia:2024kpo}, we assume Gaussian priors for noise amplitudes (both in the unequal case of Sec.~\ref{sec:uneq_noise} and in the equal case of Sec.~\ref{sec:extend_fg}) and the foreground amplitudes.
 For the priors of noise amplitudes, we set the means to be the fiducial values and the standard deviations to be 20\% of the fiducial values.
-For the foreground amplitudes $\log_{10}h^2\Omega_{\rm Gal}$ and $\log_{10}h^2\Omega_{\rm Ext}$, we set the means to be the fiducial values and the standard deviations to be 0.21 and 0.17, respectively.
+For the foreground amplitudes $\log_{10}h^2\Omega_{\rm Gal}$ and $\log_{10}h^2\Omega_{\rm Ext}$, consistently with previous studies in the literature~\cite{Caprini:2024hue, Blanco-Pillado:2024aca, Braglia:2024kpo}, we set the means to be the fiducial values and the standard deviations to be 0.21 and 0.17, respectively.
+While for the extragalactic component, this number is motivated by the estimates performed in Ref.~\cite{Babak:2023lro}, for the galactic component, given that the statistical uncertainty is typically of the order of $10^{-2}$ (see, {\it e.g.}, Fig.~\ref{fig:uneq_1D}), this effectively corresponds to choosing an informative prior.

+Our main results, {\it i.e.}, the corner plots are supplemented with the plots of power spectral density of injected/reconstructed noise, signal and foregrounds in the Omega units.
+As a simple indicator of the reach of LISA, we also compute the signal-to-noise ratio (SNR) defined as

+and plot the power-law sensitivity (PLS)~\cite{Thrane:2013oya, Caprini:2019pxz} for SNR = 10 and $T_{\rm Obs} = 4$ years.
+Notice that the PLS only serves as a graphical indicator suggesting that the signal can be sufficiently loud to be seen by the detector.
+All our statements concerning the detectability of signals and statistical uncertainties are based on data analysis techniques.